The Ice Pirates: Production

-Development
+Development and casting

 The film was based on a script originally called The Water Planet by Stanford Sherman, writer of Krull.
 The project was set up at MGM, then under studio head David Begelman, with John Foreman attached as producer and a budget of $20 million.
 However, MGM was in financial difficulty at the time, and its bankers then put a budget limit of $8 million on all films.
 Begelman and Foreman contacted Stewart Raffill, whose film High Risk (1981) had impressed them, to see if he was able to make a cheaper version of the film.
 Raffill said he would have to rewrite the script and make it more comic, and they agreed.
 Rafill and Foreman said the film's main inspiration was pirate movies like The Crimson Pirate and they deliberately did not watch Star Wars.

 MGM had a contract with Robert Urich to make a TV series and insisted on him being cast in the lead.
 John Foreman wanted Anjelica Huston, a personal friend, in the film.
 John Matuszak was cast because one of the financiers liked him.
 "It wasn’t my concept," Rafill added.
 "We just put everything we could in it to make a joke and funny and told the story."

-Shooting
+Filming

-Filming started March 1983.
+Filming started March 1983 at MGM's studios in Culver City.
 "We got lots of high-tech parts from car engines and gearings and poured molds out of them," said Rafill.
 "We didn't want to be sleek and spaceship-like, but rather a kind of super-funky, steam engine high-tech, with pistons and gearing—a real hodgepodge.
 The idea was that these space pirates didn't have good equipment, and had to make do with whatever they could find."
+Parts of the film were shot at a disused power plant in Playa del Rey and at a Budweiser factory in Van Nuys.

 Production was difficult due in part to MGM replacing Begelman with a new studio head, Frank Yablans.
 Raffill says the film "ended up being a fiasco...
 MGM went through a transition and they brought in a new guy, who was eventually found out to be stealing money from the company.
 He was a little problematic sort of a fellow.
 And he had a bad time with John Foreman so he tried to sabotage the film.
 Pulled the money out on them, but we did finish it."
 Raffill says "Turns out the producer was a close friend of Paul Newman's and the studio head had said something derogatory about Paul Newman's wife and so the producer had punched him!"

-"At the end of the film, they were meant to arrive at Earth and they fly over the beaches of Malibu with everyone swimming in the water and the studio head cut that out!
+The film originally had a different, longer ending.
+Raffill says, "At the end of the film, they were meant to arrive at Earth and they fly over the beaches of Malibu with everyone swimming in the water and the studio head cut that out!
 He never told me and it was gone.
 I had to drink vodka to calm myself down."